bsdnet/bsdnet.github.io/content/posts/kubernetes-service-illustrated.md

 ## ClusterIP

-CluterIP is the default Service type and exposes the Service <mark>within the cluster ONLY</mark>.
+CluterIP is the default Service type and exposes the Service **within the cluster ONLY**.
 The [IP address](https://kubernetes.io/docs/concepts/services-networking/cluster-ip-allocation/) can be statically or dynamically chosen from `service-cluster-ip-range` configured for the Kubernetes API server.

 Key fields in the specification is: `type`, `selector`, `clusterIP`, `port`, `protocol`, `targetPort`.